ANNUAL ALLIANCE REPORT

 - Outreach and Communication

-Over this past year, there has been four outreach events conducted by the Allentown Area Office (AAO) at the school.
+Over this past year, there has only been one outreach activity conducted by the Allentown Area Office (AAO).
+As noted above, this was for the students and faculty of the Pre-Emerging Engineering Program.

-The Safety Occupational Advisory Council Meetings, which are held throughout the school year, discussed and reviewed numerous safety and health programs, policies and activities.
+The Safety OAC meetings discussed and reviewed numerous safety and health programs, policies and activities.
 A description (beyond the review and approval of previous meeting minutes) is as follows:

 - Promoting the National Dialogue on Safety and Health

-During this evaluation period, there was no specific effort by this OSHA office in promoting the national dialogue on safety and health with Career and Technical Institutions.
+During this evaluation period, there were no specific efforts made by this OSHA office in promoting the national dialogue on safety and health with Career and Technical Institutions.
 However, staff and faculty of LCTI and members of the Safety Advisory Council continue to promote safety and health curriculum and school safety at the various Administrator and other Occupational Advisory Council meetings.

 - Training and Education